oliversalzburg/blog/content/posts/2025-09-30-how-i-built-a-time-machine-with-graphviz/index.md

         2025-10-03T10:56:36Z: Now
     ```

-    Any further properties are optional, and entirely defined by tools outside of the core.
+    Any further properties are optional, and entirely defined by tools outside of the core.[^5]

 1. Only a single data fragment is considered initially.
 A timeline of events in the operator's life.